 This is the second of two brooches by my elusive 1930s Mystery Jewelry Maker discovered to date.
 Like the other brooch, this is also a bow but an entirely different design and was also used by them in necklaces as well.

-This bow stamping is the one I’d previously dubbed their “nouveau” pattern because the curves remind me of Art Nouveau designs.
+This bow stamping is the one I call their “nouveau” pattern because the curves remind me of Art Nouveau designs.
 This same bow (though with a different center element) has been found on four different necklaces thus far.
 It is 1 1/4” wide and 3/4” high.
-The material is brass with a silvertone plating which has over time in turn become oxidized.
+The material is brass with a silvertone plating which has over time become oxidized.

 Although it may appear at first glance to be constructed from multiple stamped pieces, as was their Large Bow brooch, this is not the case.
 This smaller bow was made from one single piece of metal whose sections were then manipulated into the proper positions to give a 3-dimensional result.